Jasper-Nelligan/Cats-Website/README.md

 # Cats-Website
-A website about my families cats that I made for my mom.
+This is my first website ever made.
+I made it for my mom since she loves all of our cats so much.
 I did this to learn html and javascript.
-UI was not the focus here haha.
+UI was obviously not the focus here haha.